Linuxfabrik/monitoring-plugins/check-plugins/apache-solr-version/README.md

 Checks the installed Apache Solr version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* Must run on the Apache Solr server itself to detect the installed version

 **Data Collection:**

 * Detects the installed Apache Solr version by running `<path> version` (default path: `/opt/solr/bin/solr`)